gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/AppModel/Gapotchenko.FX.AppModel.Information/README.md

 Console.WriteLine("Copyright: {0}", info.Copyright);
 ```

-Note how the code above gets information associated with the `System.Object` type which belongs to .NET BCL (Base Class Library).
+Note that the example gets information for `System.Object` type which belongs to .NET BCL (Base Class Library).
 The following information is retrieved:

 ```